Risk Factors Dashboard

 The Company’s decision to maintain, reduce or discontinue paying cash dividends to our shareholders or repurchasing our Common Shares could cause the market price for our Common Shares to decline.

 We may maintain, or increase or decrease (including eliminating) the amount of cash dividends on, and increase or decrease the amount of repurchases of, our Common Shares in the future.
 Any decision by us regarding the payment of quarterly cash dividends or repurchases of our Common Shares could cause the market price of our Common Shares to decline.
-Any decision by us regarding the payment of quarterly cash dividends or repurchases of our Common Shares pursuant to our current share repurchase authorization program could cause the market price of our Common Shares to decline.
 A failure to pay dividends, an inability to resume increases of our cash dividends or an inability to begin repurchasing Common Shares at historical levels could result in a lower market valuation of our Common Shares.

-Hagedorn Partnership, L.P. beneficially owned approximately 23% of our outstanding Common Shares on a fully diluted basis as of November 17, 2023.
+Hagedorn Partnership, L.P. beneficially owned approximately 24% of our outstanding Common Shares as of November 18, 2024.
+As a result, it has sufficient voting power to significantly influence the election of directors and the approval of other actions requiring the approval of our shareholders, including entering into certain business combination transactions. beneficially owned approximately 23% of our outstanding Common Shares on a fully diluted basis as of November 17, 2023.
 As a result, it has sufficient voting power to significantly influence the election of directors and the approval of other actions requiring the approval of our shareholders, including entering into certain business combination transactions.
-In addition, because of the percentage of ownership and voting concentration in Hagedorn Partnership, L.P., elections of our board of directors will generally be within the control of Hagedorn Partnership, L.P.
+In addition, because of the percentage of ownership and voting concentration in Hagedorn Partnership, L.P., elections of our Board of Directors will generally be within the control of Hagedorn Partnership, L.P.
 While all of our shareholders are entitled to vote on matters submitted to our shareholders for approval, the concentration of our Common Shares and voting control presently lies with Hagedorn Partnership, L.P.
 As such, it would be difficult for shareholders to propose and have approved proposals not supported by Hagedorn Partnership, L.P.
 Hagedorn Partnership, L.P.’s interests could differ from, or conflict with, the interests of other shareholders.

 ITEM 1B.
 UNRESOLVED STAFF COMMENTS